 Won Europe Today

 Won Global View

-The U.S. market is in a Confirmed Uptrend.
-The S&P 500 closed 6bps higher on higher d/d volume.
-The Nasdaq closed in the upper
+The U.S. market remains in a Confirmed Uptrend.
+The S&P 500 and Nasdaq closed 40bps and 67bps higher, respectively.
+Indices

+Won Europe Today